 Finally, people with mental health problems are more likely to seek help if someone close to them suggests it.
 Friends, family, team members and other people who are close to someone experiencing mental health problems are in a good position to pick up on early warning signs and act to support the person.
 Providing mental health first aid when a person is showing the early signs and symptoms of a mental health problem is important, as it can assist the person to return to their usual activities quickly.
 Failing to do so can lead to the problem worsening or a crisis emerging.

 This course is delivered in 2 parts: First part is self-paced on an online interactive learning platform, 2nd part is delivered via zoom.
 At the end you will receive accreditation which will be valid for 3 years.

-Upcoming courses: Blended online MHFA for Community training which has an e-learning component and a 5-hr zoom training divided into 2 sessions.
-To enroll please send an email to firstname.lastname@example.org or give Barbara a call on 0452180759 or click here:
+Upcoming courses: Face to face MHFA for Community training which is divided into 2 sessions on 2 consecutive Saturdays.
+To enroll please send an email to email@example.com or give Barbara a call on 0452180759 or click here:

 MHFA refresher course for those who need to refresh their certificate.
 Condition of signing up for this course is that your certificate did not expire later than 3 years and 3 months from the training date.

 Zoom session only on Saturday 10th of April 9am – 1.30pm with regular breaks.

 For any further questions please send an email to firstname.lastname@example.org

 have a great day